You will need a valid account to register a trial. To create an account go to the Sign Up page.

 To register a trial, you must complete the following fields:

-When a trial gets registered before the start of its intervention, that trial will receive an orange clock icon, distinguishing itself as a pre-registered trial with an orange clock icon.
+When a trial is registered before the start of its intervention, it is marked as a pre-registered trial with an orange clock icon.

 Only the Principal Investigator who originally registered the trial can edit the trial.
 To edit a trial, sign into the site, find the trial you would like to edit and click "Edit Trial."
 To see a list of all your trials, visit your My Trials page.
 Here, you will find a list of all your registered and unregistered trials.